Israel–Sweden relations

 Israel–Sweden relations refers to the bilateral relations between Israel and Sweden.
-Israel has an embassy in Stockholm while Sweden has an embassy in Tel Aviv and honorary consulates (Haifa and Eilat).
+Israel has an embassy in Stockholm while Sweden has an embassy in Tel Aviv, and honorary consulates in Eilat and Haifa.
 The diplomatic relations between the two countries were briefly damaged when Sweden became the first member of the European Union to recognize the State of Palestine in 2014.
 Previously, other members had recognized Palestine, but that was before they joined the EU.

 History

 Sweden voted in favor of the United Nations Partition Plan for Palestine proposed by UNSCOP (chaired by Swedish lawyer Emil Sandström) in 1947, which provided the legal foundation of the creation of the State of Israel, and offered the services of Count Folke Bernadotte, a Swedish diplomat and nephew of the then-reigning King Gustaf V of Sweden, to assist the United Nations in negotiations between Arab and Palestinian residents.
 The Swedish nobleman arranged a shaky truce between the new State of Israel and Arab neighbors who had mounted an attack on it in May 1948, then attempted to secure a more lasting peace.
 On 17 September 1948, a Zionist militant group, Lehi, also known as the Stern Gang, assassinated Bernadotte.
 The assassination was directed by Yehoshua Zettler and carried out by a four-man team led by Meshulam Makover.
 The fatal shots were fired by Yehoshua Cohen.
 The United Nations Security Council described the assassination as a "cowardly act which appears to have been committed by a criminal group of terrorists".
 Lehi saw Bernadotte as a British and Arab puppet, and thus a serious threat to the emerging State of Israel, and feared that the provisional Israeli government would accept his plan, which it considered disastrous.

 Shortly after the assassination, the Israeli government passed the Ordinance to Prevent Terrorism and declared Lehi to be a terrorist organization.
 Many Lehi members were arrested, including leaders Nathan Yellin-Mor and Matitiahu Schmulevitz.
 The Israeli Prime Minister, David Ben-Gurion, quickly outlawed Lehi as "a gang of rogues, cowards and low schemers," but five months later, he declared a general amnesty and released them all.
 Sweden believed that the assassination was planned by the government of Israel rather than independent terrorists and found the investigation and consequences inadequate to the crime.
 The police investigation was not initiated until 24 hours after the assassination, and according to Israeli historian Amitsur Ilan, the investigation was "amateurish."
 It was not until 1995 that Shimon Peres officially expressed "regret that he was killed in a terrorist way".
 Sweden, for its part, tried to delay the admission of the state of Israel into the United Nations.
 Relations between Sweden and Israel remained chilled as a result of the assassination and Israel's amnesty for the perpetrators.